oprypin/crsfml/gitbook/drafts/system-stream.md

 **size** must return the total size (in bytes) of the data which is contained in the stream, or -1 on error.

-To create your own working stream, you must implement every one of these four functions according to their requirements.
+To create your own working stream, you must implement every one of these four methods according to their requirements.

 ## FileInputStream and MemoryInputStream

-Starting with CrSFML 2.3 two new classes have been created to provide streams for the new internal audio management. `SF::FileInputStream` provides the read-only data stream of a file, while `SF::MemoryInputStream` serves the read-only stream from memory.
+Starting with SFML 2.3 two new classes have been created to provide streams for the new internal audio management. `SF::FileInputStream` provides the read-only data stream of a file, while `SF::MemoryInputStream` serves the read-only stream from memory.
 Both are derived from `SF::InputStream` and can thus be used polymorphic.

 ## Using an InputStream

-Using a custom stream class is straight-forward: instantiate it, and pass it to the `from_stream` function of the object that you want to load.
+Using a custom stream class is straight-forward: instantiate it, and pass it to the `from_stream` class method of the object that you want to load.

 ```
 SF::FileStream stream;